Charles Reep: Biography

 In the 1950s, Reep shared his analyses in the News Chronicle.
 He concluded that most goals were scored from fewer than three passes: therefore he proposed it was important to get the ball forward as soon as possible.
 The quicker the ball was played to goal with the fewest passes the more goals would be scored.
 His theory became known as the long ball.
 Reep worked with Brentford in the 1950–51 season.
 Reep's analyses published in the News Chronicle attracted Stan Cullis' interest at Wolverhampton Wanderers.

 Reep and Bernard Benjamin published a statistical analysis of patterns of play in football from 1953 to 1967 in the Journal of the Royal Statistical Society in 1968.
 Their paper analysed two sets of game data.
 The first set comprised 101 games (42 First Division matches in the 1957–1958 season; 12 First Division matches in the 1961–1962 season; 36 Miscellaneous matches in the 1965–1966 season; and 11 World Cup matches from the 1966 tournament).
 Data from the 1957–1958 season were derived from games involving Sheffield Wednesday.
 Data from the 1961–1962 season were derived from games involving Arsenal.
 The second set of data comprised an additional 477 games.
 Data from both sets of game data (578 games) were used in the paper to analyse passing move distributions.
 A subsequent paper re-analysed some of the passing data.
 Reep and Benjamin found that 5% of all moves consisted of four passes or more and only 1% of six passes or more.
 Reep concluded that possession football was therefore undesirable.

-His ideas have been the foundation of the Norway national football team playing style.
+His ideas were the foundation of the Norway national football team playing style under the management of Egil Olsen in the 1990s.